Learning Abroad Center

 12–18 credits per semester, 3 credits for May session or 6–9 credits for summer session.
 Classes are held Monday–Thursday on the semester and summer program, leaving long weekends for cultural immersion.

-Students are required to maintain a minimum enrollment of 12 credits per semester or maintain the minimum program credit enrollment determined by their study abroad program, whichever is greater.
-Grades earned on study abroad programs (for UMN resident credit) are converted to UMN A-F grades according to pre-established grade conversion criteria, if necessary.
+You are required to maintain a minimum enrollment of 12 credits per semester or maintain the minimum program credit enrollment determined by your study abroad program, whichever is greater.
+Grades earned on study abroad programs (for UofM resident credit) are converted to UofM A-F grades according to pre-established grade conversion criteria, if necessary.

 Coursework